#TosteTeam

 PhD Student

 Emily (she/her) is a doctoral student in the LD/BD program at The University of Texas at Austin.
 Emily received her master’s degree in special education with an emphasis in dyslexia from Midwestern State University.
 She is a Certified Academic Language Therapist and trained in the Take Flight program through the Scottish Rite Hospital.
 Before joining the PhD program, Emily was a special education teacher and dyslexia interventionist in Austin ISD.
-She hopes to conduct research on literacy instruction for students identified with both reading disabilities and behavioral disorders.
+Her research interests are teacher knowledge of reading instruction and social-emotional outcomes for students with dyslexia.

 Elizabeth Hart